 As a kid, I remember eating things like Hamburger Helper (or Tuna Helper *cringe*) on the regular.
-This MSG, hydrolyzed corn protein and enriched wheat with folic acid infused one-pan meal was a staple of the 80s and my friends and I would bemoan its existence over equally processed school lunches (obviously, I had not been taught my own food rules to cure picky eating at that point!)
+This MSG, hydrolyzed corn protein, and enriched wheat with folic acid infused one-pan meal was a staple of the 80s and my friends and I would bemoan its existence over equally processed school lunches (obviously, I had not been taught my own food rules to cure picky eating at that point!).

-A Real Food One-Pan Meal
+A 20-Minute Real Food One-Pan Meal

-Hamburger helper certainly did have one thing right… the convenience!
+Hamburger Helper certainly did have one thing right… the convenience!

 In fact, I’m sure its low price and extremely simple preparation were some of the major reasons it gained so much popularity (the taste… not so much!).

 With a few simple and equally inexpensive real-food ingredients, you can replace the pre-packaged one-pan meals with more nutritious options.
 Certainly, you could use organic, gluten-free noodles or shirataki noodles, in place of the regular noodles in these types of one-pan meals, but this recipe is perfect for using various types of vegetable noodles.

 I often use our spiralizer to slice zucchini into thin noodles for this recipe (if you don’t have a spirazlier- get one! they do magic tricks in getting kids to love making and eating vegetables!)

 Another benefit to this recipe is how easy and fast it is to prepare.
 My kids love that they can help prepare this recipe (and the older kids can now prepare this all on their own without my help!).

 This simple stir fry is a regular in our meal planning rotation and is also my go-to for busy nights when I don’t have anything else ready to cook.